WJGO

-WJGO (102.9 FM) is a commercial radio station licensed to Tice, Florida, and serving Southwest Florida including Cape Coral and Fort Myers.
-It is owned by Renda Media and it airs an adult hits radio format, branded as "Bob FM".
-It uses the slogan "We Play Anything."

-WJGO is a Class C1 station.
-It has an effective radiated power of 96,000 watts.
-(100,000 is the maximum for most stations.)
-The transmitter tower is off Safety Lane in Fort Myers.
-The studios and offices are on Race Track Road in Bonita Springs.
+WJGO (102.9 FM) is a commercial radio station licensed to Tice, Florida, United States, and serving Southwest Florida including Cape Coral and Fort Myers.
+It is owned by Renda Media and it airs an adult hits format, branded as "Bob FM".
+WJGO's transmitter is sited off Safety Lane in Fort Myers, while the studios and offices are on Race Track Road in Bonita Springs.